MikeHannon/tempRepo/209ModelValidations.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/ShtXYurK_rA" frameborder="0" allowfullscreen></iframe>

 ####Documentation Note:
-You (hopefully) have noticed that we're sending you to the primary literature more frequently.
+You (hopefully) have noticed that we're sending you to the primary literature a bit more frequently in this chapter.
 This is intentional and important: an essential skill to hone is the ability to parse official documentation.